Economic Turbulence Yielding a Business Identity Crisis

 What does an identity crisis have to do with you, especially during these turbulent economic times?
 Let’s start by shedding some light on what an identity crisis actually is.
 Erik Erikson, the ground-breaking developmental psychologist and psychoanalyst, said that people experience an identity crisis when they lose “a sense of personal sameness and historical continuity”.
 The only way to fully address this crisis is to find a way to see themselves differently and in a way that is more congruent with the new and different world in which they find themselves.

 Read more »

 Joe Caruso: The templates on which our thoughts are formed typically live in the past: past myths, old driving truths, and past self-definitions.
 Transformational thinking is different from the way an individual or organization normally thinks in that it doesn’t rely on these three things.
-When we don’t use past myths, old driving-truths and past self-definitions, we are more likely to think differently enough or change our approach enough to create a vastly different outcome until we’re able to change the behavior, we must first change the thinking that drives the behavior.
+When we don’t use past myths, old driving-truths and past self-definitions, we are more likely to think differently enough or change our approach enough to create a vastly different outcome.
+In other words, to change the behavior, we must first change the thinking that drives the behavior.
 This is necessary to experience transformational thinking.

 Read more »